 Start your car and leave the cables attached and your car idling for a few minutes before removing.
 Now with the engine running, remove the cables in reverse order 4, 3, 2, and 1.

 However it’s worth noting, a flat battery may be a symptom of a faulty battery or a battery drain, or of course an interior light may simply have been left on overnight.

 Check out the Amazon link below for cracking deals on starter motors delivered right to your door.Amazon Auto Starter Motors

 Loose Battery Terminals & Grounds

 Loose or dirty battery terminals aren’t the most likely cause of the repeated clicking sound, a flat battery is, but checking the terminals is a simple quick fix if it works.
 Look at the battery terminals, are they covered in corrosion (white crusty crud), if so they need to be cleaned.

 Cleaning is simple, you’ll need gloves and glasses.
-Acid will burn the skin.
+The acid will burn the skin.
 Prepare some baking soda in water and pour it over the crusty white acid corrosion.
-The baking soda will kill the acid and allow you clean the terminals safely using wire brush.
+The baking soda will kill the acid and allow you to clean the terminals safely using a wire brush.
 Apply some petroleum jelly to help prevent future build-up.

 Are the terminals tight?
 Using a glove check and see if the terminals are loose.
 Loose or damaged terminals will prevent power to flow to the starter.